base-angewandte/base-ui-components/src/components/BaseChipsInput/Readme.md

 ```

-Multiple Entries Example with fixed dropdown, no unknown, editable and draggable
+Multiple Entries Example with fixed dropdown, no unknown and draggable

 ```vue
 <template>